ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_cookbook.md

 ## Configuring breadcrumbs for custom routes

-To configure breadcrumbs for your custom route you need to add some configuration to this route.
+To configure breadcrumbs for your custom route you need to add configuration to this route.

 ``` yaml hl_lines="5 6"
 custom_blog_index: